International Employees & FICA

 After you have accepted a job at OU, you must apply for a US Social Security Number at the Social Security Administration office.
-Employees are required to provide the Social Security Card to Payroll & Employee Services within 90 days from the first day of work.
+Employees are required to provide the Social Security Card to HR Records within 90 days from the first day of work.

 You will need to obtain a letter of employment from the department that hired you.
 Students are required to also have a letter of good standing from the International Student Services office.
 Please go online at International Student Services (ISS) website to request a letter.
 Once you have the letter(s), you will need to visit the Social Security Administration office in Moore, Oklahoma (Address: 200 NE 27th St, Moore, OK 73160).
 You will need to take your passport and I-94 as well as the letter(s) of employment.
 You will complete SS Form 5, provided below.
 The SSA will provide you a receipt letter confirming that you have applied.
-Please bring or scan Payroll & Employee Services a copy of the letter.
+Please bring or scan HR Records a copy of the letter.
 Within 4-6 weeks, the SSA will mail you your Social Security Card.
-You will need to bring the original SSC to the Payroll & Employee Services office so that we can make a copy of it and update your records.
+You will need to bring the original SSC to the HR Records office so that they can make a copy of it and update your records.
 This process must be completed within 90 days of your first day of work.